airix24/Wordle/README.md

 # Wordle

+old project

-this is like wordle but way better
+this is like wordle but way better but also pretty much the same

 ur probs gonna win every time tho